sarah-antillia/EfficientDet-Augmented-Breast-Ultrasound-Images/README.md

 </pre>
 <p>
-In a project <a href="https://github.com/sarah-antillia/EfficientDet-Breast-Cancer">EfficientDet-Breast-Cancer</a>, we have already tried to detect Breast Cancer by EfficientDet model trained by original BUSI Dataset.
+In a project <a href="https://github.com/sarah-antillia/EfficientDet-Breast-Cancer">EfficientDet-Breast-Cancer</a>, we have already tried to detect Breast Cancer by EfficientDet model trained by the original BUSI Dataset.
-However, the cancer detection accuracy by that model is very low.
+However, the detection accuracy by that model was very low.
 </p>
-This is another experiment to improve the detection accuracy of Breast Cancer by new EfficientDet model trained by <b>Augmented BUSI Dataset</b>.<br>
+This is another experiment to improve the detection accuracy of Breast Cancer by new EfficientDet model trained by our <b>Augmented BUSI Dataset</b>.<br>

 We have created <b>YOLO</b> and <b>TFRecord Augmented BUSI Dataset</b> from the original <b>Breast Ultrasound Images Dataset</b>, by using the following tools.<br>